• Skip to primary navigation

 What kind of beans can I use?

-The most authentic ones are kidney beans of any kind: red kidney beans, white cannellini beans aka white kidney beans, or speckled kidney beans… We have also made it several times with chickpeas and the soup tastes amazing.
+The most authentic beans to use for Hungarian goulash are kidney beans.
+You can use any kind of kidney beans, including red kidney beans, white cannellini beans (also known as white kidney beans), or speckled kidney beans.
+However, you can also use chickpeas, which I have tried several times, and the soup still tastes amazing.

 What else can I add to the soup?

-If you’d like to add more veggies, but still want to keep it authentic, we recommend adding button mushrooms.
-If you’d like some beefy texture, you can add vegan beef or marinated soy chunks which are usually made of textured vegetable protein (tvp).
+If you want to add more vegetables but still keep the soup authentic, I recommend adding button mushrooms.
+If you want to add a beefy texture to the soup, you can also add vegan beef or marinated soy chunks.
+These chunks are usually made of textured vegetable protein (TVP).
+However, it is important to note that these additions will make the soup non-tradtional.

 More vegan soup recipes